torrinworx/Blend_My_NFTs/README.md

 <img width="605" alt="Screen Shot 2021-11-23 at 8 12 10 PM" src="https://user-images.githubusercontent.com/82110564/143153297-b90d9e16-69b7-4b44-b63b-20869f155f32.png">

+Reapeat the steps above for each Batch to generate the complete NFT collection.

-## Summery: The order to run main.py to Generate Animations
+## Summery: The order to run main.py to Generate Animation Batches

 Run the scripts in the following order:
 1. main.py - With ``enableExporter`` set to ``False`` in config.py: Generates the data for your NFT collection.
 2. main.py - With ``enableExporter`` and ``enableAnimations`` set to ``True`` in config.py: Renders and compiles animations.

-## Running main.py - Generating 3D Models from a .blend file
+## Running main.py - Generating 3D Model Batches from a .blend file

 Youtube tutorial for generating 3D models: https://www.youtube.com/watch?v=rRs0lN5huDk&t=1s